Growing Zones: 5-8 outdoors(hardy down to -10℉) 5-8 outdoors

 Described by enthusiasts as having a smooth bitterness with a flowery citrus kick, many home brewers haven't yet discovered the secret of the Centennial.
 Isn't it time you did?

 Our Hops are fully rooted for at least 1 growing season.
 This means you are getting a significant jumpstart over starting from a rhizome or planting newly rooted plants in Spring.
 In fall, as they enter dormancy, our Hops are trimmed back to the soil.
 This actually gives the roots an extra boost of growth before they become dormant.
 This is extremely vantageous to our customers who choose to plant in Fall or Winter as your Hops plant will be ready to establish quickly.
+And though you will need a male and a female variety to get Hops, the entire process is ultra-easy.
 In its very first spring your plant will experience vigorous growth and quality hop production!

 Order your Centennial Hops plant today and get brewing.